ivan-v-ivanov-dev/join-in/README.md

 In this repository, I designed a social media platform with a microservice architecture.
 Each service is created as an individual module (a standalone Spring Boot application) with its own database (see the **docker-compose.yml** file for each module).
 Microservices communicate synchronously (Feign client) and asynchronously (using Kafka messages).

 **Note**
 Keep in mind that I use MVC controllers, which means that I always need to generate a View.
 As the "main" service that generates the Views (the html pages) I designed the Profile service.
-The MVC approach complicates microservice communication even further.
-When I design a React frontend for example, some of the microservice communication will be replaced with HTTP requests from the frontend towards the backend.
 All other services have REST controllers.
+The MVC approach complicates the microservice communication even further.
+A React frontend, for example, would simplify some of the microservice communication - some of the Kafka messaging from Profile to other services would be replaced with HTTP requests from the frontend towards the backend.

 # 2. How to start the project